Charging 16 pounds for Gin & Tonic is exactly what the hotel´s name indicate: A Thief price!

 OSLO, NORWAY: The Thief Hotel has brought a new style to the Norwegian hotel scene.
-Located in Oslo’s up and coming district; Tjuvholmen, this opulent hotel brings a contemporary touch to classic 5 star luxury.
-There are no stuffy ballrooms and chandeliers in this hotel; instead the place is kitted out with the latest technology and each room is decorated by hand picked pieces of funky contemporary art by curator Sune Nordgen.
+Located in Oslo’s district Tjuvholmen, this opulent hotel brings a contemporary touch to classic 5 star luxury.
+There are no stuffy ballrooms and chandeliers in this hotel; instead the place is kitted out with the latest technology.
+Each room is decorated by hand picked pieces of funky contemporary art by curator Sune Nordgen.
 Staying at this uber-trendy hotel was certainly a rockstar experience!

-Amenities: The Thief Hotel comes complete with a spa and a gym.
+The Thief Hotel comes complete with a spa and a gym.
 We had a quick look around the gym but spent most of our time relaxing at the pool.
-Other facilities include a 360-degree rooftop bar that is open during summer, and when we were visiting we were lucky enough to catch a pop up photography gallery by famous British photographer Terry O’Neill, in the basement of the hotel.
+Other facilities include a 360-degree rooftop bar that is open during summer.
+We were lucky enough to catch a pop up photography gallery by famous British photographer Terry O’Neill.

-Value for Money: Oslo is an expensive city, second in the world according to the last Newspaper I read, yet for being such an expensive city I thought the room rates where similar to, if not cheaper than other Europe countries.
+Oslo is an expensive city, second in the world according to the last news I read.
+Yet for being such an expensive city I thought the room rates where similar to, if not cheaper than other Europe countries.
 Rooms at The Thief start from around €350 a night and include breakfast.
 The only pricey part was dinner at Fru K where two burgers and two glasses of wine cost just under €100, though this was similar to meals elsewhere in Oslo.
 Sorry, but charging 16 pounds for a simple daytime gin and tonic in the bar is exactly what the hotel´s name indicate: A Thief price!